CuttleLabs/Emotion-Recognition-API/README.md

 ```#cuttle-environment-assign emotion-rec request.files['file']```

-Apart from this, let's also disable the training steps and load from the saved model file so as to no re-train everytime we want to run the script.
+Apart from this, let's also disable the training steps and load from the saved model file so as to not re-train everytime we want to run the script.

 ```#cuttle-environment-disable emotion-rec```